Dear SaaStr: How Can I Make Sure My Board Doesn’t Fire Me?

 - Share your top 2-3 concerns in each board meeting, along with the top 3 highlights.
 Just put them out there, so everyone’s tracking them.

 - Share bad news quickly, and really, before it happens.
 As a founder, you know.
 You know when you’re over your skis.
 You know when the burn is too high.
 You know when that fancy VP of Sales you hired isn’t going to work out.
 You know.
 So share it early, before anyone else can even see it.
 That builds more trust than you can imagine.

 - No surprises to your board and investors.
+This basically ensures no one makes a CEO change.
 Try to live by this creed, if you can.
+Share the important surprises when they happen, and ideally really, before they happen.
 Even when every day and week brings a new one.